Andretti Winery

-Andretti Winery is a boutique winery in the Oak Knoll District portion of Napa, California.
+Andretti Winery is a boutique winery in the Oak Knoll District of Napa, California.

 History

-Begun as a "hobby" in 1996, the winery grew steadily.
-Mario Andretti's interest in the wine business arose from a commemorative bottling of wine he marketed to celebrate his retirement from auto racing in 1994.
+Racing driver Mario Andretti's interest in the wine business arose from a commemorative bottling of wine he marketed to celebrate his retirement from auto racing in 1994.
 Two years later Andretti and longtime friend Joe Antonini, former CEO of Kmart (which had sponsored Andretti's racing team) purchased a 53 acre vineyard and winery in the far north part of Napa, California, where they built a Tuscan-themed winery, tasting room, and guesthouse.
 The property was under development as a winery at the time, with wine under production by the former owners.